apache/airflow/docs/apache-airflow/security/webserver.rst

 Disable Deployment Exposure Warning
 ------------------------------------------------------

 Airflow warns when recent requests are made to /robot.txt.
-To disable this warning set the bewlow:
+To disable this warning set the below:

 .. code-block:: ini